 - The focus on pre-committed spend fades dramatically, relegated to either a distant secondary plan component or even a non-commissionable business KPI.

 - Incremental consumption becomes the primary line item in the sales commissions budget for growth-focused SaaS companies utilizing UBP, while a mix of both incremental and total consumption metrics co-exist within a company’s overall portfolio of GTM comp plans.

 - Consumption run rate (CRR) becomes the primary method for measuring and commissioning on consumption, providing a run rate metric similar to the ARR or ACV metrics most common in SaaS comp plans today.
 This immediately recognizes and rewards growth and impact, proving sales their “champagne moment” as product usage wins are achieved.

 So… how the heck do you operationalize a change of this magnitude?
 Well, that’s a topic for another blog post.
 In the meantime, I hope this post helps you critically evaluate your company’s approach to sales incentives to best support your current or future usage-based pricing model.
 Don’t hesitate to reach out on LinkedIn with follow-up questions or comments!

-Ben Chambers recently joined Databricks as their Senior Director of Sales Compensation Design and Analytics.
-He spent the previous six years leading sales compensation at New Relic, driving the transformation of their sales comp plans from the traditional bookings-oriented SaaS model to a consumption model during their transition to usage-based pricing.
-Before New Relic, he led sales compensation at Dropbox and Facebook, as well as spent time at Salesforce and Deloitte Consulting.
+Ben Chambers provides sales compensation consulting and advisory services to SaaS and cloud companies.
+He spent six years leading sales compensation at New Relic, driving the transformation of their sales comp plans from the traditional bookings-oriented SaaS model to a consumption model during their transition to usage-based pricing.
+Additionally he has led sales compensation at Databricks, Dropbox, and Facebook, as well as spent time at Salesforce and Deloitte Consulting.